 The Western Maryland's famed Connellsville Extension was the dream of owner George Gould in forming a true, transcontinental railroad through the ownership of several small to medium-sized systems.
 The extension ran from Cumberland, Maryland to Connellsville, Pennsylvania where it connected the WM with another Gould subsidiary, the Pittsburgh & West Virginia.
 The nearly 100 mile-long route was built to incredibly high standards and featured impressive engineering feats.
 However, its high cost eventually forced the WM into bankruptcy and Gould later lost control of the railroad.
 Despite this the Extension remained an important artery for decades following and offered spectacular views of the rolling countryside.
-After the formation of Chessie System the route was downgraded and abandoned in the mid-1970s.
+After the formation of Chessie System in 1972 the route's importance waned.
+The Western Maryland was highly dependent on bridge traffic and the Connellsville Extension acted as a link in this chain.

 The history of the Western Maryland can be traced back to the Baltimore, Carroll & Frederick Railroad of 1852, created by the Maryland General Assembly, which was renamed as the Western Maryland Rail Road a year later.
 By the turn of the 20th century the small system had only reached as far west as Hagerstown when it was acquired in 1902 by George Gould's Fuller Syndicate who was the son of the legendary rail baron, or perhaps notorious depending on one's point of view, Jay Gould.
 The WM would be Gould's gateway to the east coast but it needed to expand westward to connect to his other interests the closest of which was the small Pittsburgh & West Virginia Railway.
 By that time Gould already controlled or was allied with numerous other lines including the Missouri Pacific/Texas Pacific/International-Great Northern, Wabash, Western Pacific, and was attempting to acquire what would become the Denver & Rio Grande Western as well as the Pittsburgh & Lake Erie.